koordinates/homebrew-kart/README.md

 ## How do I install Kart with Homebrew?

-`brew cask install koordinates/kart/kart`
+`brew install koordinates/kart/kart --cask`

-Or `brew tap koordinates/kart` and then `brew cask install kart`.
+Or `brew tap koordinates/kart` and then `brew install kart --cask`.

 Or install via URL (which will not receive updates):